Azure web app access restrict

 Web app access restrict by name

-It contains a comma-separated list of web application names that will be subject to chaos.
-You can tune it using the AZURE_WEB_APP_NAMES
+It specifies a comma-separated list of web application names subject to chaos.
+Tune it by using the AZURE_WEB_APP_NAMES environment variable.

 Use the following example to tune it: